World-line instantons and the Schwinger effect as a WKB exact path integral: The Riemann zeta function

 The Riemann zeta function is defined by the infinite sum

 defined as a function of a complex variable $s$ where the real part of $s$ should be large enough so that the sum converges.
-The function is then analytically continued to the entire complex plane where it has simple poles.
+The function is then analytically continued to the entire complex plane where it is a meromorphic function on the whole complex $s$-plane, which is holomorphic everywhere except for a simple pole at $s = 1$, with residue 1.

 The values of the zeta function and its derivative which we use are

 and

 A consequences of (\ref{zetaprimezero}) which we shall use is